-As a small business based throughout the UK, it is important that your phone systems don’t hold you back from success.
+As a small business based throughout the UK, it is important that your business phone systems don’t hold you back from success.
 In general, many businesses opt for VoIP systems along with a backup landline for emergencies of the VoIP is unavailable due to connectivity issues.
-Although small businesses are increasingly using cloud-based phone systems due to their extensive capabilities and lower cost, cheaper business phone systems are not necessarily always the best.
+Although small businesses are increasingly using cloud-based phone systems due to their extensive capabilities and lower cost, cheaper business phone systems are not necessarily always the best

 It’s important that your small business phone system needs to have the basic capabilities of traditional phones, as well as newer features that enhance your business’ communication and productivity.
 The basic functions that business phone systems should include answering machine call transfer, caller ID, extensions, speed dialling, dial tone selection, etc.